Keep-Current/Engine/src/decider/README.md

 ### How?
+The name was intentionally was not set to be 'vector-distance-measure' or anything in this direction, in order to leave room for creativity as for how should the relativity of one document to another is measured.

+Ideas to consider:
-- consider using the [coritcal.io semantical folding](http://www.cortical.io/static/downloads/semantic-folding-theory-white-paper.pdf) approach for classifciation
+- using the [coritcal.io semantical folding](http://www.cortical.io/static/downloads/semantic-folding-theory-white-paper.pdf) approach for classifciation
+- using LDA
+- different methods for vector-distance
+- identifying clusters within matrices